TWChennai/kotlin-workshop/basics/kotlin-basics-snippets.md

 /*
 Exercise
 1. Create a function that takes two nullable String args and returns a Concatenated String if
 at least one arg is non-null.
-Otherwise returns Empty String.
+In all other cases the function returns an empty string.
 */
 ```